yufurkan/IM-AGES/README.md

 Beyond the standard algorithms, IM-AGES features powerful editor tools that set it apart:

 ### 1. Advanced Zoom & Pan Tool
 A custom picture box component was developed to allow for high-magnification zoom and panning *within* the editor forms.
-This was a complex feature requiring custom coordinate mapping that was not successfully implemented by other teams.

 ### 2. Visual Operation History (Undo/Redo)
 The application maintains a visual history (similar to Photoshop's) of all applied operations.
 This allows the user to see the effect of each step, click on any previous state to revert (Undo), and re-apply changes, providing a non-destructive workflow.